FuelLabs/fuels-ts/apps/docs/src/guide/errors/index.md

 Ensure that the workspace is present in the directory specified.

-### `HASHER_LOCKED`

-The hashing algorithm is currently locked, any subsequent attempts to register a new implementation will throw this error.
-The purpose of the lock function is to provide a way to ensure that the implementation of the specific hashing algorithm cannot be changed once it is locked.
-This can be useful in scenarios where you want to guarantee the integrity and consistency of the hashing function throughout your application.

 ### `UNKNOWN`

 In cases where the error hasn't been mapped yet, this code will be used.